IITA-UUwp2/Aflatoxin-contamination-risk-mapping-in-West-Africa/agness/UPDATES.md

 ### 2026-07-23
 - Restarted the cleaning process from the original raw dataset
-- Found that 192 sample codes (546 records) appear more than once in the raw data — the same sample code entered multiple times, sometimes with different years or coordinates attached.
+- Found that 192 sample codes (546 records) appear more than once in the raw data ,the same sample code entered multiple times, sometimes with different years or coordinates attached.
 - Cleaned this up by only merging entries where the code, year, and coordinates all matched exactly (treating anything less than a full match as a genuine question mark rather than assuming it's safe to merge).
 - This removed 242 records that were confirmed duplicate re-entries of the same sample, bringing the dataset down to 2,401 clean records.
 - 112 sample codes (224 records) are still flagged as unresolved conflicts, split into two types: